1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Latitudes are equidistant; meridians meet at poles.

-79. The longitude 180° is important because it:
+79. The longitude 180° is important because it_____________.

 A) Divides Earth into East & West hemispheres